txstate-etc/dataloader-factory/README.md

 identifies exactly one record).
 To fetch relations that return an array, a more complex pattern is required.

 The first of these patterns is the one-to-many pattern.
-Use it when your fetch function returns objects that will each map to a single key value.
+Use it when you have a one to many relationship you're trying to map, and your fetch function returns objects that will each map to a single key value.
 For instance, a page always exists inside a single book, so the `pagesByBookId` implementation might look like this:
 ```javascript
 import { OneToManyLoader } from 'dataloader-factory'
 const pagesByBookIdLoader = new OneToManyLoader({